ZachWatkins/zachwatkins.github.io/articles/coding-without-typing/index.md

 ## Mac first-party head tracking and facial expression controls

-I would write this shorter but want to be sure people see it up top.
-It's incredible that they have this built into the operating system's accessibility features.
+I would write this shorter but want to be sure people see it in the table of contents.
+It's incredible that Apple has a built-in head tracking and face recognition feature to replace mouse / trackpad inputs.
 I found it this morning (2024-03-07) and it's a game changer.
-I still think an eye tracking camera like the Tobii 5 would be better, but this is a great help for now and may be good enough for most people :thumbsup:.
+I still think an eye tracking camera like the Tobii 5 would be faster, but this is a great help for now and may be good enough for most people :thumbsup:.
 I tilt my head to move the cursor, smile to left click, pucker to right click, and stick my tongue out to double click.
-I can pause this feature by raising my eyebrows.
+To click and drag, I pucker my lips to the left to start dragging and do it again to stop.
+I can pause head / cursor movement by raising my eyebrows.
 All of these gestures can be reassigned.
 I'm almost as fast at navigating a page like this than I am with a mouse!

 ## GitHub Copilot